songzijiang/GeoAN/README.md

 ```
 Excute `sh test.sh` can run the test program to produce the high-resolution results.

 If each step is right, the results will be shown in the `proc` folder.
-The results of [2023-12](https://drive.google.com/file/d/1iH5lD84n5VORjXLfAlbQTGHSbrJbpT9T/view?usp=drive_link) can download.
+The results of [2023-12](https://drive.google.com/file/d/1iH5lD84n5VORjXLfAlbQTGHSbrJbpT9T/view?usp=drive_link) can be downloaded.